How to Install Fail2Ban on CentOS Stream 10 (2026 Guide)

 sudo journalctl -u fail2ban -xe

-SSH jail not active?
+SSH jail is not active after restart

-• Confirm SSH service name
+• Confirm the SSH service name matches the jail name (sshd vs ssh)

-• Check /var/log/secure or systemd journal
+• Check /var/log/secure or journal:

-• Restart Fail2Ban after changes
+• Restart Fail2Ban after every configuration change

 Conclusion

-(Visited 23 times, 1 visits today)
+(Visited 53 times, 1 visits today)

 You may also like